Use this free Nectar points calculator to find out exactly how much are Nectar points worth, and where is best to spend them.

 Now, head to the Nectar app each Friday and there will be offers loaded of stuff you actually want to buy (for me, it’s usually stuff like minced beef, tomatoes, perhaps a bottle of wine!).
 I much prefer it as it now allows me to boost my points based on things I’ll actually buy anyway.

-Then, there are other ways like getting extra points when you use their insurance or taking out their credit card.
+Then, there are other ways like getting extra points when you use their insurance or taking out their credit card or even by using Mail Rewards.

 Spending Nectar Points